unified

 API

 This package exports no identifiers.
+It exports the TypeScript types Options and Style.
 The default export is remarkLintCodeBlockStyle.

 Recommendation

-Indentation in markdown is complex, especially because lists and indented code can interfere in unexpected ways.
-Fenced code has more features than indented code: importantly, specifying a programming language.
+Indentation in markdown is complex as lists and indented code interfere in unexpected ways.
+Fenced code has more features than indented code: it can specify a programming language.
 Since CommonMark took the idea of fenced code from GFM, fenced code became widely supported.
 Due to this, it’s recommended to configure this rule with 'fenced'.

 Fix

-remark-stringify formats code blocks as fenced code when they have a language flag and as indented code otherwise.
-Pass fences: true to always use fenced code.
+remark-stringify always formats code blocks as fenced.
+Pass fences: false to only use fenced code blocks when they have a language and as indented code otherwise.

 Examples